GSP

 DISCOVER_SWEEP cycles through the set of trusted keys, looking for the first possible host for each keyset.
 The description arguments accepts a delay=n:period=m form where the delay is a number in seconds between each attempted keyset, and period delay in seconds between sweeps.

-DISCOVER_DIRECTORY uses a directory service to discover which ones are currently available.
+DISCOVER_DIRECTORY uses a directory server to discover which devices are currently available.
 This mode can punch through NAT ed networks and is suitable for wide-area network use where you have access to a remote trusted server.
+The description argument is used to reference the directory server to open.

 the trust argment changes how the discover modes based on a specified trust model, which can be one of the following: TRUST_KNOWN , TRUST_PERMIT_UNKNOWN , TRUST_TRANSITIVE .